 Don’t forget the obvious.
 It is easy to forget about the older obvious tech when planning for the new.
 Your first line of defense for your family should still be a monitored home security system like the kinds offered by ADT and others.
 Monitoring is roughly $36 (Rs.2400.00) a month.
 For that, you get the equivalent of a devoted team of neighborhood watchers keeping an eye exclusively on your place 24/7/365.

+Home security systems have come a long way since they were first invented.
 There are both wired and wireless versions of monitoring.
 People in apartments will want the wireless version.
 The equipment uses infrared motion detectors as well as door and window sensors.
 This is just the beginning.
 There are other items you can get to protect the people you love.

 2. Connected Devices and Home Automation